(two scenes later)

 Paramedic: (incredulously) Are you sure it was just cannabis you took?

 Marijuana is one of the less potent psychoactive drugs.
-It causes euphoria, thirst, hunger and occasionally paranoia, and it can also cause your thought processes to become one long string of Fridge Logic and/or Fridge Brilliance moments (which may or may not be remembered once the effects wear off).
+It causes euphoria, thirst, hunger, and occasionally lethargy or paranoia, and it can also cause your thought processes to become one long string of Fridge Logic and/or Fridge Brilliant moments (which may or may not be remembered once the effects wear off).
 It also takes a little while to get used to it—often, people doing it their first time don't feel any effects at all.
 Even very high doses won't cause hallucinations in 99% of the population.